ssc-sp/DS-Wizard-Client/README.md

 ```

 ### **Implementation**

+1. **Quick implementation (for devbox only)**

+    Clone this repo, run the setup and afterwards run the following:
+    ```
+    cd DS-Wizard-Client
+    bash scripts/buildimage.sh
+    ```
+    This will run the tests, build the application and build the docker image.
+Afterwards, simply make sure that your deployment uses this custom image, inside `docker-compose.yml`:
+    ```
+    dsw-client:
+        #image:datastewardshipwizard/wizard-client:3.14
+        image:dsw-client-ssc
+    ```

+2. **Other implementation**

     On the environment where you want to implement those changes (either devbox or production), clone/pull this repo and repeat setup (if needed).
-There are several ways to implement changes:

-1. **Create custom image**

-    This method creates a custom image, which we use to replace the dsw-client image used in the running dsw-deployment-example instance.
-We can create a custom image in the following way:
+    Afterwards
     ```
     $ npm run test #Optional
     $ npm run build